AB-CE/abce/doc/Database.rst

 	:py:meth:`.panel` creates panel data for all agents in a specific agent group at a specific point in every round.
 It is set in start.py

-How to retrieve the Simulation results is explained in :doc:`simulation_results`
+How to retrieve the Simulation results is explained in retrieval_

 Trade Logging